Hannah Skoda: Media work

 Skoda contributes to the blog Now and Then which explores the importance of studying history.
 She also hosts the monthly podcast series History Behind the Headlines for History Extra alongside Rana Mitter, in which they examine current affairs from a historian's perspective and discuss news from the historical discipline.
 In July 2014 Skoda appeared in an episode of the BBC Radio 4 series Making History hosted by Tom Holland, discussing the relationship between violence and justice in the medieval period.

 Skoda has also written for BBC History Magazine, the Times Literary Supplement and History Today.
 She has taught an online introductory course on late medieval England for the History Extra Academy and a lecture course on crime and punishment in the later medieval period for Massolit.
+She also contributed to a BBC Radio 3 feature on student violence in medieval Oxford in 2023.

 Honours and awards

 In 2014 Skoda's first monograph won the International Society for Medieval Feminist Scholarship's award for Best First Book of Feminist Scholarship on the Middle Ages.
 She won a Philip Leverhulme Prize in recognition of the international impact of her research on violence in 2015, and in 2018 she was awarded a Sir Henry Wellcome Postdoctoral Fellowship.
 She was awarded a British Academy Mid-Career Fellowship in 2020.